OfirTheOne/glory-app-server-side/README.md

 #### User model :
 * email - regular email filed.
-* password - regular password filed.
+* password - regular password filed (will be only whan user provider = 'custom').
+* provider - stands for the auth system the user signup with. can be one of the values: 'costum', 'google', 'facebook'.
 * roll - the roll of the user, standard/admin.
 * tokens - array of authentication tokens given to the user.
 * cartId - the user shopping cart id.
 * wishList - array of the products id the user added to his wish list.

 #### Product model :